How to Book China Train Tickets

 - Staff at the train station cannot speak English.
 So it would be advisable to search train information in advance and write it down to show the person at the counter.
 Our travel advisors are glad to help with the translation or you can ask hotel staff to translate the information into Chinese.

-- Check the ticket fare on China Highlights and prepare enough cash (RMB), as the train station does not accept foreign credit cards.
+- Check the ticket fare on China Travel and prepare enough cash (RMB), as the train station does not accept foreign credit cards.

 - Skip the Self-service ticket machines as they can accept Chinese ID only.